 It’s clear: top players like Goldman Sachs have set precedents that smaller firms are trying a hand at.
 In the case of avocado planting, the primary impact of this initiative is spreading awareness.
 My stepmother pulled out the quotation: “Chris Hoss—head of TCI Management Fund and its $30 billion in investments—is reportedly telling the companies in his company’s portfolio to either reduce their carbon footprint or face financial repercussions.
 He even apparently hammered home his environmental commitment by serving vegan food during a recent investor day.”

 Regardless of the size or tangible impact of this plan, conversations and values are turning toward sustainability.
 The first step to individual contribution in finance is holding large firms accountable and putting our money where our mouth is.

-In the cover picture: Following stocks market on a smartphone and laptop.
+In the cover picture: Following green finance stocks market on a smartphone and laptop.
 Picture Credit: Unsplash